Skip to main content

 Sample entry values are shown below.

-The overall settings for the new column are shown below.
+The overall settings for the items are shown below.

 Running this results in the following.